flare-foundation/signing-tool/README.md

 # Signing tool

 Tool for signing uptime vote and rewards in FTSO V2 protocol.

 ##  Config file
+NOTE: Ensure that you work in a secure environment (server).

 Create an environment file (`.env`) with the following content (see `.env.example`):
-- SIGNING_POLICY_PRIVATE_KEY - Private key of the signing policy address
+- `SIGNING_POLICY_PRIVATE_KEY` - Private key of the signing policy address.
-- NETWORK - Network on which to sign (flare/songbird/coston/coston2)
+- `NETWORK` - Network on which to sign (`flare`, `songbird`, `coston`, `coston2`).
-- PRIVATE_KEY - Private key of the address that will send transactions (can be the same as the signing policy key but this is not recommended to avoid nonce conflict with other transactions, mainly relaying transactions).
+- `PRIVATE_KEY` - Private key of the address that will be used to send transactions (recommended not to be the same as `SIGNING_POLICY_PRIVATE_KEY` to avoid nonce issues since the signing policy address is used for finalizations by [Flare Systems Client](https://github.com/flare-foundation/flare-system-client)).
-- Optionally one can set custom RPC endpoints for each network that will override the public ones:
+- Optionally one can set custom RPC endpoints for each network that will override the public ones (e.g. for Flare network one should set `FLARE_RPC=<private_rpc>`, for others use `SONGBIRD_RPC`, `COSTON_RPC`, `COSTON2_RPC`).

-  - FLARE_RPC
-  - SONGBIRD_RPC
-  - COSTON_RPC
-  - COSTON2_RPC
+A data provider is encouraged to use more advanced approaches like cloud key management tools to initialize specific environment variables more securely.

 ## Build the tool
 - Clone the repo.